 In addition to Resorts World Las Vegas, nooses have been found recently on other construction sites.

 One was found at the end of May on a project in downtown Portland, Oregon, according to KPTV Fox 12.
-The general contractor is Anderson Construction, and the project is a $104 million education and civic center for Portland State University, Portland Community College, Oregon Health and Science University, and the City of Portland.
+The general contractor is Andersen Construction, and the project is a $104 million education and civic center for Portland State University, Portland Community College, Oregon Health and Science University, and the City of Portland.

-Anderson reportedly hired a private investigator to determine who left the noose, and the incident is also being investigated by local authorities.
+Andersen reportedly hired a private investigator to determine who left the noose, and the incident is also being investigated by local authorities.

 Turner Construction reportedly shut down a $400 million Facebook data center project in Altoona, Iowa, according to Data Center Dynamics, after someone hung a noose on a subcontractor's plan lockbox on Friday, June 19, which was also Juneteenth, a holiday commemorating the end of slavery in the United States.